SteffanDonal/fit-for-live/readme.md

 4. Select your ANT+ device.
 5. Using the up/down arrows, choose the `WinUSB` driver and click install.
 6. Open `config.json` and adjust your settings.
-7. Double click `FitForLive.exe` to start!
+7. Double click `FitForLive.exe` to start broadcasting data!
-8. Use the address provided in the console to see what monitors are available.

-## Developing your own monitor

-The entire `www` folder is served as static content to express, so any css, javascript, images, html are able to be easily handled.

-**See `www/basic.html` for a minimal implementation example**
+## Learn more about OSC

+I use a tool called [Protokol](https://hexler.net/products/protokol) to see the messages that this tool outputs.

+[Here's the OSC website](http://opensoundcontrol.org/), a useful resource for any developer looking to play around with easy, quick data transmission that's time sensitive.